Child Development and Parenting

 - To keep your child’s teeth healthy, offer foods that are low in sugar and high in vitamins and minerals.
 Try cheese, yogurt, nuts, seeds, popcorn, whole grain crackers, meats and raw vegetables.
 Note: Chunks of cheese and meat, nuts, seeds, popcorn and raw vegetables can cause choking.
 If giving these foods to children younger than 4, cut them into small pieces first.

 - Serve fresh fruit instead of juice.
 If you offer juice, limit it to four ounces of 100% fruit juice per day.
-Water or milk from a cup should be offered as the drink of choice.
+Offer water or milk from a cup as the drink of choice.

 - Avoid sweets between meals.
 If you offer your child sweets, it is best to eat them as dessert after a main meal instead of throughout the day.